 Fiber cement siding is manufactured with cellulose fibers, along with Portland cement and sand.
 Fiber cement siding is sometimes confused with asbestos-cement siding, a shingle-format type of siding widely used in the first half of the 20th century and which has since been discontinued.
 Fiber cement siding does not contain asbestos.

 One of the most desirable qualities of fiber cement board is that it is so durable.
-Unlike wood siding, fiberboard siding doesn't rot or require frequent repainting.
+Unlike wood siding, fiberboard siding does not rot or require frequent repainting.
 It is fireproof, insect resistant, and performs well in natural disasters.

-Impressively, some manufacturers offer warranties that last for up to 50 years, a testament to the material's longevity.
-Aside from being low-maintenance, fiber cement board is also energy efficient and contributes to insulating your home.
+Impressively, some fiber cement board manufacturers offer warranties that last for up to 50 years, a testament to the material's longevity.
+Aside from being low-maintenance, fiber cement board is also energy efficient and, to a small degree, contributes to insulating your home.